abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

-routine, and the other structures we live within—and the doubt may arise, *Did the Buddha really teach all the rules we find in the Vinaya?* Or we may doubt whether certain parts of the early discourses are legitimate. *Did the Buddha really teach those**suttas in the Dīgha Nikāya that seem so mythical?*How do we deal with that?
+routine, and the other structures we live within—and the doubt may arise, *Did the Buddha really teach all the rules we find in the Vinaya?* Or we may doubt whether certain parts of the early discourses are legitimate. *Did the Buddha really teach those suttas in the Dīgha Nikāya that seem so mythical?* How do we deal with that?
 In Buddhism we don't have this concept of a permanent deity or a just God—we can't rely on that.
-But there's another trump card we can play: *The Buddha existed, and he was fully enlightened*.
-So I can reflect, *Perhaps whatever doubts I have arise because the form has been distorted over time, or because I'm not understanding how to see through the particular issue at hand.
-But the bottom line is, T**he Buddha existed, and he was fully enlightened*.
-That's a powerful perception, and it's important that we do not let anything get in the way of that.
+But there's another trump card we can play: *The Buddha existed, and he was fully enlightened.* So I can reflect, *Perhaps whatever doubts I have arise because the form has been distorted over time, or because I'm not understanding how to see through the particular issue at hand.
+But the bottom line is, The Buddha existed, and he was fully enlightened.* That's a powerful perception, and it's important that we do not let anything get in the way of that.

 We can dwell on the things we don't like, the things we find